← All AI Agents & Tool Use modules

 return best_match(request, tools)

-In a real agent the router IS the language model: on each step it is shown the tool list and decides which to call.
-"Tool/function calling" is routing — choosing the right capability for the moment.
+In a production agent, the router is the language model: at each iteration it is provided with the tool list and selects the tool to invoke.
+The "tool calling" and "function calling" APIs are routing — the selection of an appropriate capability for the current request.

 Check your understanding